 You can find 1/4" spike tape that uses a cloth backing, but you can also find it made out of vinyl.
 Cloth backed tape is going to be easier to remove from the floor, but it is also thicker.

-This style of tape is more likely to be used in a variety of neon colors.
+This style is more likely to be used in a variety of neon colors and can be reflective tape.
 The bright colors make them easy to see for a model or actor.
 Using multiple colors makes it easy to set marks for multiple people.